Amir Chand (independence activist)

 Master Amir Chand (1869 – 8 May 1915) was an Indian educator and revolutionary associated with the early phase of the Indian independence movement.
 He was implicated in the 1912 assassination attempt on Lord Hardinge, the then Viceroy of India, and was executed for his role in the conspiracy.

 Early life and background

 Amir Chand was born in 1869 in a Vaishya family in Delhi.
 He studied at St. Stephen's College, Delhi.
 By profession, Chand was a teacher.
 His sense of patriotism was so strong that during the Swadeshi Movement, he opened a Swadeshi store in the Hyderabad market, where he sold portraits of patriots and revolutionary literature.
 He also organized a Swadeshi exhibition in Delhi.

 Hardinge assassination attempt

-On 23 December 1912, a bomb was thrown at Lord Hardinge during a ceremonial procession in Chandni Chowk, Delhi.
+On 23 December 1912, a bomb was thrown at Lord Hardinge by Basanta Kumar Biswas, during a ceremonial procession in Chandni Chowk, Delhi.
 The incident, later known as the Hardinge Bomb Case, marked a significant moment in India's revolutionary history.
 Chand was arrested and charged with conspiracy in connection with the attack.